michaelfm1211/blocks/README.md

 # blocks
 blocks is a CLI utility to split up and recombine files.
-Archives made by blocks are generated with special filenames, but these archives can be renamed without consequence.
+Archives made by blocks are generated with conventional filenames, but these archives can be renamed without consequence.
 Usage can be found in the man page `blocks(1)`.

 ### Building